Interstate-registered vehicles

 You will need to pay:

-If you are a South Australian resident and acquire a vehicle registered interstate, you should apply for SA registration as soon as practicable.
+If you are from SA and purchased a vehicle registered interstate, you should apply for SA registration as soon as practicable.

 What you'll need

-Take these documents to a Service SA customer service centre:
+Take these documents to a Service SA centre:

 Cost